golemfactory/golem-docs/src/pages/docs/golem/overview/provider.md

 In our examples, we utilize VM runtimes that run a requestor-provided GVMI image.

-You can learn more about becoming a Golem providers [here](../../providers/install.md).
+You can learn more about becoming a Golem provider [here](../../providers/index.md).

-You can learn more about the Golem images [here](../../Ncreators/javascript/guides/golem-images-explained.md).
+You can learn more about the Golem images [here](../../creators/javascript/guides/golem-images.md).